April 4, 2024. 9 a.m. – 3 p.m. Eastern Time Zone (Live, Interactive Webinar)

-The goal of this interactive workshop will discuss the latest developments and information regarding synthetic cannabinoids, MDPV, Mephedrone, Kratom, and other emerging drugs that have been showing up with clients recently.
+The goal of this interactive workshop will discuss the latest developments and information regarding synthetic cannabinoids, opioids, stimulants, benzodiazepines, and drugs that don’t fall so neatly into classifications such as Kratom.
+Other emerging drugs that have been showing up recently along with emerging adulterant information (e.g., xylazine).
 Workshop participants will be introduced to the physiology of these drugs and how they can possibly impact, mimic and exacerbate mental health disorders such as anxiety and depressive disorders.
 Epidemiologic trends in drug abuse in both youth and adults will be discussed as will the latest trends both on the national and local levels.

 NOTE: This course satisfies the statutory requirement of one contact hour being in education programs or topics concerning prescription opioid drugs, including the risks and signs of opioid abuse, addiction, and diversion.
 This is pursuant to P.L.
 2017, c.
 341 for both LPCs 2[12.]
 11.2 and LCSWs 2[11.]
 10.2.